argentsea/docfx/tutorials/configuration.md

 Consequently, ArgentSea makes it *possible* easily build failover capability, but does not natively offer this.
 All of the connection properties in the configuration hierarchy are updatable.
 This allows you to build failover logic that updates the connection information — server endpoints, database names, etc. — given whatever trigger you prefer.

 > [!NOTE]
 > Once created, both the [ShardSets](http://docs.argentsea.com/api/ArgentSea.ShardSetsBase-2.DataConnection.html) and [Databases](http://docs.argentsea.com/api/ArgentSea.DatabasesBase-1.html) singleton collections themselves are immutable, although any connection property in the configuration hierarchy can still be updated.
-In other words, after the configuration hierarchy is created, you cannot change the layout of the hierarchy, but the connection properties of the members can still be changed and will update the client connections.
+In other words, after the Hereditary Configuration Hierarchy is created, you cannot change the layout of the hierarchy, but the connection properties of the members can still be changed and will update the client connections.
 Child objects will also continue to inherit any updates from their parents.
-Of course, updating connection properties is not thread-safe, but it will not impact queries that have already started.
+Of course, updating connection properties is not fully thread-safe, but it will not impact queries that have already started.

 The configuration objects are [.NET Options](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/options?view=aspnetcore-2.1) classes, which are obtained through an `IOptions<>` injection.
-One possible point of confusion is that the you reference objects in the [ShardSets](http://docs.argentsea.com/api/ArgentSea.ShardSetsBase-2.DataConnection.html) and [Databases](http://docs.argentsea.com/api/ArgentSea.DatabasesBase-1.html) *collections* by their (string) key; however, the Options objects are *arrays* that reflect your configuration layout.
+One possible point of confusion is that the you reference objects in the [ShardSets](http://docs.argentsea.com/api/ArgentSea.ShardSetsBase-2.DataConnection.html) and [Databases](http://docs.argentsea.com/api/ArgentSea.DatabasesBase-1.html) *collections* by their (string) key; however, the Options objects themselves originate as *arrays* that reflect your configuration layout.
 You must use an integer index to reference a shard set or connection.
 The value of this index depends on the order in your configuration files and the order in which they are loaded.
-You can verify the configuration object by checking the key property.
+In other words, you can verify the configuration options object by checking the key property, but you cannot use the key as an indexer.

 ## Simplifying Data Connections